untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

 - `subComponents` are calculated using mdeps from particular RB
 - Any component is not in DONE status => BUILD_MDEPS
 - Any component has patch which is greater than one mentioned in `mdeps` => ACTUALIZE_PATCHES
 - No valuable commits after last tag => DONE
+  - Using #scm-ver is not safe, it is possible to lost commit which is done between build and increasing version
 - If none of above : BUILD

 # Example 1, Forked Sub